Skip to:

 Adoption rate

-The adoption rate reveals how quickly users are embracing your product or specific features.
+The adoption rate reveals the percentage of users who are embracing your product or specific features.
 A high rate suggests strong product-market fit.
+Product analytics metrics help assess ROI on new features and prioritize future development.

 Usage rate